The Mystery And The Magic Of Giving Thanks

 This Thanksgiving I will be thinking about turkey, of course.

-But also about chickens.
+But also about chickens and roosters.

 I now live in the United States, but I grew up in Ghana, where there is no national holiday of Thanksgiving.
 But giving thanks is a very important part of my culture.